 Smart Energy collaboration grant awards from prior years

-The following three projects were awarded funds in July 2013, provided by the Binghamton University Road Map through the Provost's Office and the Division of Research with the goal of encouraging faculty to develop collaborative projects that stimulate the advancement of new ideas that can build Binghamton University's expertise toward a national center designation in the area of the smart energy.
-This competitive, peer-reviewed program is providing initial support for proposed long-term programs of collaborative research that have strong potential to attract external funding.
+The following projects were awarded funds through a competitive, peer-reviewed program, with the goal of encouraging faculty to develop collaborative projects that stimulate the advancement of new ideas that can build Binghamton University's expertise toward a national reputation in the broad area of smart energy.

 - Development of Ultrahigh Capacity Lithium-Ion Battery Anode Materials

 The continued improvement of Li-ion battery storage capacity is dependent on development of new battery materials.
 Nanometer-sized Si, as an anode material, can tolerate mechanical stresses and possesses over 10 times higher capacity than that of graphite/carbon.
 However, its poor electrical contact with the current collector has hindered its usage.
 This project addresses this issue by proposing a new layered graphene oxide-Si hierarchical nanostructure to resolve the conductivity obstacle, when the large volume change issue is being overcome.
 In this design, high-quality Si nanocrystals are intercalated in between highly conductive graphene oxide layers, driven by strong electrostatic interactions.
 The large volumetric changes of Si that take place during battery cycling will also be accommodated by the layered structure.

 This layered anode material will be fabricated and understood by close collaboration

 of three research groups on the campus with complementary research expertise.
 Dr.

 Fang will lead the synthesis of high-quality layered materials and their electrochemical

 evaluation.
 Drs.
 Piper and Zhou will explore the electronic and geometric structure